georgestanley/Spelling-Error-DeepNLP/README.md

    2. Type `make start_app_console` to start the app in the console mode
    3. Type `make start_app_webapp` to start the app as a Webapp made using Dash (Go to localhost:8050)
    4. Type `make start_app_file_eval` to start the app and test a text file
+   5. Type `make run_unit_tests` to do PEP8 code checkstyle
+   6. Type `make checkstyle` to do PEP8 code checkstyle

 ### Input Arguments